wnyao/frequency-visualization/README.md

 # CP2407_A1
-CP2407-Information Visualisation (Assignment 1)
+### University:
+* James Cook University
+### Course:
+* CP2407Information Visualisation
+### Author:
+* wnyao
+### Project Description:

-This is a simple web page, which allows a user to choose a file from their computer, and then produces a histogram showing the number of occurrences of all alphabetic characters (ignoring case) of the text in the file they chose.
-This program is done using the RGraph library
+This project is a simple web page visualisation that designed to allow a user in choosing a file from their computer and then produces histogram showing the number of occurrences on all alphabetic characters (ignoring case) within the input file.
+This program is done with support of RGraph library
 ( http://www.rgraph.net/ ) for visualisation.

 The page will first loaded with a button which will allow the user to select a file from a standard file selector dialog box.
 Once the user